simsisim/tradingview_indicators/stock_vs_industry_strentgh/stock_vs_industry.md

 ## Conclusion

-While the improved version maintains all original ETF comparison functionality, the **game-changing innovation is the NASDAQ NQUSB hierarchical index system**:
+Version 9 delivers **TWO game-changing innovations**:

 ### **Key Advantages:**
+1. ✅ **Dual Display Mode (v9)** - Stock vs Industry AND Industry vs SPY in one indicator
+2. ✅ **Simultaneous dual-panel analysis** - Add indicator twice to see both comparisons at once
-1. ✅ **4-level drill-down/drill-up navigation** - Zoom in to specific industries or zoom out to broad sectors
+3. ✅ **4-level drill-down/drill-up navigation** - Zoom in to specific industries or zoom out to broad sectors
-2. ✅ **361 official NQUSB classifications** - Comprehensive industry coverage
+4. ✅ **361 official NQUSB classifications** - Comprehensive industry coverage
-3. ✅ **NASDAQ-official taxonomy** - Industry-standard classification system
+5. ✅ **NASDAQ-official taxonomy** - Industry-standard classification system
-4. ✅ **Large Mid Cap variants** - Optional focus on larger companies
+6. ✅ **Large Mid Cap variants** - Optional focus on larger companies
-5. ✅ **Smart level selection** - Automatic hierarchy parsing with fallback logic
+7. ✅ **Smart level selection** - Automatic hierarchy parsing with fallback logic
-6. ✅ **Enhanced UI** - Clear level indicators and full index descriptions
+8. ✅ **Enhanced UI** - Clear level indicators and full index descriptions
+9. ✅ **Default to Index Benchmark** - Primary level NQUSB comparison out of the box

 ### **The Result:**

-**More accurate, more flexible, and more comprehensive industry strength analysis** - enabling traders to understand **exactly where their stock's performance comes from** by drilling through multiple levels of industry classification.
+**More accurate, more flexible, and more comprehensive industry strength analysis** - enabling traders to:
+- Understand **exactly where their stock's performance comes from** by drilling through multiple levels of industry classification
+- Separate **stock-specific strength from sector-wide trends** using dual display mode
+- Make **better trading decisions** by viewing both Stock vs Industry AND Industry vs Market simultaneously

 ---